Learning Design Audit · Private · May 2026

 Applied reasoning scenarios built from TIA's own methodology

 Not a comprehension quiz.
 Realistic chart-based scenarios where members make real applied decisions under simulated conditions.
 The scenarios test the same judgment TIA's content teaches, but under the pressure of a named decision with stated consequences.
 The output is not a pass or fail score.
-It is a structured map of where reasoning holds and where it breaks down, across five specific domains: market structure recognition, entry discipline, risk logic, volume and position awareness, and emotional decision quality.
+It is a structured map of where reasoning holds and where it fails, across 5 specific domains: market structure recognition, entry discipline, risk logic, volume and position awareness, and emotional decision quality.
 A pre-module version establishes a baseline.
 A post-module version surfaces the progress delta.
 That delta is a metric TIA does not currently have access to.

 02